CaledoniaProject/resty-memcached-consistent/readme.md

 ## Known problems

-- multi_get, multi_set will not work
+- multi_get, multi_set will not work with consistent hashing (correct me if I'm wrong)